 Ron Ball: Surgery and CyberKnife for a Pituitary Adenoma

-How common is adrenal insufficiency after pituitary surgery?
+How long is pituitary surgery?

 How long does it take to recover from pituitary surgery?

-Is hormone deficiency common after pituitary surgery?
+Is it safe to fly after pituitary surgery?

 Endoscopic Transsphenoidal Pituitary Surgery Explained